BIBSYSDEV/NVA-deploy/README.md

 **[Cognito Post Authentication Trigger](https://github.com/BIBSYSDEV/nva-cognito-post-authentication-trigger)**

 For looking up existing authenticated users or create default users for new logins.
+Uses API Key stored as Secret in AWS to communicate with Users and Role Service.

 ### Proxies to external services